mandubian/mandubian.com/source/_posts/2012-08-27-understanding-play2-iteratees-for-normal-humans.markdown

 </ul>
 </div>

-### 1st advise: DO NOT SEARCH ABOUT ITERATEES ON GOOGLE
+### 1st advice: DO NOT SEARCH ABOUT ITERATEES ON GOOGLE

 When you search on Google for `Iteratee`, you find very obscure explanations based on pure functional approach or even mathematical theories.
 Even the documentation on Play Framework ([there](http://www.playframework.org/documentation/2.0.2/Iteratees)) explains `Iteratee` with a fairly _low-level_ approach which might be hard for beginners...